kovidgoyal/kitty/docs/index.rst

     at the line containing the search result, simply by clicking on the result you want.

+:doc:`Broadcast <kittens/broadcast>`
+    Type in one kitty window and have it broadcast to all (or a subset) of other kitty windows.

 :doc:`Panel <kittens/panel>`
     Draw a GPU accelerated dock panel on your desktop showing the output from an arbitrary terminal program.